Content on this page was generated by AI and has not been manually reviewed.

 Can I turn off a VPN without quitting the app?

 Yes, many VPNs offer a Disconnect option that stops tunneling but keeps the app running in the background.
 However, behavior can vary—some apps fully exit or stop background processes when you turn off.
-Is the built in windows vpn good
+Is a vpn router worth it for home networks: benefits, drawbacks, setup, and performance considerations

 Does turning off a VPN affect streaming quality?